The Casimir-Polder effect for an approximate Pauli-Fierz model: the atom plus wall case: Interaction model: atom and wall

 The proof consists in giving upper and lower bounds, which is the content of Subsections \ref{subsec:upper} and \ref{subsec:lower}, respectively.

-Joining the estimates for the free energy $E_{\infty}$ and for the energy of the interaction system $E_y$ from Theorems \ref{thm:freebound} and \ref{thm:estimate_interaction}, respectively, and giving the important estimates from Proposition \ref{propos:E_norm_estimates} in Subsection \ref{subsec:norms_evaluation}, we are able to prove the main theorem of the paper. \begin{teo} There exists $\alpha_0 >0$ such that, for any $0 < \alpha \leq \alpha_0$ and any $L>1$, we have
+We use the estimates for the free energy $E_{\infty}$, the estimates for the energy of the interaction system $E_y$ from Theorems \ref{thm:freebound} and \ref{thm:estimate_interaction}, respectively, and the important estimates from Proposition \ref{propos:E_norm_estimates} in Subsection \ref{subsec:norms_evaluation}, to prove the main theorem of the paper. \begin{theorem} For any $L>1$, we have

 where